AlphaXOkami/Programming-Journal-2/README.md

 First things first, I wanted to make the scene.
 Considering the goal of the game is to make a 3D platformer with melee abilities I want to work on implementing different types of structures, the first of these being moving platforms. to make sure this works I set up 2 platforms in the air, and thought about how I'd go about doing this.
 First things first I created an animator and an animation track for the object and animated movement for the platform to move.
 Once done I made the animation loop making it so that I had something there, and we'd have movement.

 ## Collectibles
   Every 3D platformer tend to have collectibles, for this test I decided to have collectibles I previously made and would use them in this example to try and get something working.
 I added them around the scene and eventually included a collection script that allowed me to destroy the object when I pick it up.
 I had a score but now I needed something that would show that.
 So I created a UI canvas and added some text to show off the Text UI on my unity scene, to display the score, and soon have something to show off the overall scoring of the amount of gems collected by the player.

+  # Week 5 package 3, Working on Combat in a 3D platformer

+   A key element in any 3D platformer is to have enemies.
+Enemies will always be something that need to exist in games in order for the player to have something to interact with, whether it be jumping on them, or punching them there's so many ways for this method to occur.
+In my game, I've decided to go the beat 'em up route.
+However, the way I've gone about it is fairly different as opposed to how games would normally handle this matter.
+Normally games would handle it using "Hitboxes" I decided to handle it with something I call a "hit point".
+A small technique I learned that makes attacks much more realistic and accurate in the nature of how they work.
+For instance, a punch for example will be the most impactful at the fist, seeing as where that's where all the initial pressure ends up.
+To emulate this, I essentially added a massive sphere to be in place at the end of the punch, with a damage script that deals damage to the enemies.

+## Enemies
+Enemies are a very core part of how this works since it's them we'll be hitting.
+I set up some quick enemies to stand idle, as the main focus of this part is to get the enemies low on health.
+So after importing a couple and copying and pasting them, I decided to work on their health scripts and add a canvas with a number that essentially displays the health of the enemy.